 Flood mitigation projects are designed to reduce the risk of flooding but will not eliminate it.

-The City of Moorhead is working on numerous projects to reduce the level of temporary measures needed to protect the community during major flood events.
+The City of Moorhead continues progress on important projects to reduce the level of temporary measures needed to protect the community during major flood events.
 Where feasible, all infrastructure projects are built to a river stage of 44 feet (gates and levees) or 45 feet (flood-walls).

 The City is a member of the Fargo-Moorhead Metro Diversion Board of Authority and co-sponsor for the U.S. Army Corps of Engineers Fargo-Moorhead Metropolitan Area Flood Risk Reduction (Diversion) Project.

 The Moorhead River Corridor Plan has been completed to establish a comprehensive strategy to address issues, needs and opportunities identified along the river corridor.